commonkarma/commonkarma.org-source/index.md

-**What if** when you come across garbage on the internet, instead of hitting the back button in angry disgust, you could gleefully click on a garbage can?
-A single click that would...
+**What if** when you come across garbage on the internet, instead of hitting a feeble back button, you could click a garbage can and vanquish the junk from *your* web forever?

-- vanquish that page from *your* web forever, or everything from that source if you choose.
+What if that single, powerful click would also...
+- train your browser to detect repeat offenders and flag or even filter out garbage links?
-- send a warning to the browsers of like-minded people, helping them avoid the same garbage.
+- send a warning to the browsers of like-minded people, helping them avoid the same garbage?
-- make websites pushing garbage pay.
-Instead of letting them get away with web murder and boatloads of ad money, they lose traffic and lose profits.
+- make websites pushing garbage lose traffic and lose profits?
-- turn frustration into a calm sense of satisfaction.
+- turn your frustration into satisfaction?

 What if another single click turned it all off, just in case you wanted to see the web in all it filthy glory?